zephyrproject-rtos/zephyr/samples/boards/nrf52/nffs/README.rst

 make all

+##### After executing above commands we will find "zephyr.hex" in current directory

+##### which we have to flash using nrfjprog utility.

 Working
 ********

-After flashing this demo eg. on nrf52840_pdk board & open serial terminal to see printk messages
+After flashing this "zephyr.hex" on nrf52840_pdk board, open serial terminal to see printk messages

 Press Button 2 on PDK board to create & write data in file "0.txt"